42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Delete a live event

-Deletes a specific live event based on its ID.
-This endpoint confirms the deletion of the live event with a 204 http code.
+Delete a specific live event.
+Returns a 204 HTTP response on success.

 ### Example